If you have read this post, you know how to figure out how many panels and batteries you need. You can use either new or used solar panels.

 The inverter should be connected to the batteries.
 In mine, I would put a box with at least two 15-amp breakers between the inverter and the appliances.
 This is not mandatory but is a good safety feature.

 There are several ways to build these small solar systems, some are more complicated than others.
+This page introduces the solar-powered gear that I am most familiar with and can recommend.
 This one is about as simple as you can make.
 Have fun.